The Most Beautiful Wedding Hairstyles

 3.The Updo for Curly, Unruly, or Thick Hair

-The most suited styling technique for naturally curly, unruly, or thick hair might just be the carefree updo.
-This style is almost effortless and simplistic in its basic technique of randomly pinning up long tresses of hair.
+The most suited styling technique for unruly, naturally curly or heavy hair might just be the carefree updo.
+This types of updo style is make it easy.
+It is simplistic in its basic technique of randomly pinning up long tresses of hair.

-The hair can be curled or twisted and pinned randomly to create a stunning look that oozes beauty.
+For this hairstyle hair can be twisted or curled rand pinned randomly to create a stunning look that oozes beauty.

 4.The Tiara Alternative